All Episodes

 Well, I should have given her a bigger tip then.

-Oh no, you did fine.
+Oh, no, you did fine.

-She was she was ecstatic.
+She was ecstatic.

-She said you were she said you were awesome.
+She said you were awesome.

 The people you were with were awesome.

-She was she was all we had such a good time.
+We had such a good time.

 I mean, I honestly, that discussion, I love talking about it.